Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

-Discourses, Fragments, Handbook (Oxford Worlds Classics) [Epictetus, Hard, Robin, Gill, Christopher] on desertcart.com. *FREE* shipping on qualifying offers.
-Discourses, Fragments, Handbook (Oxford Worlds Classics) Review: An Excellent Guide to Stoicism - If you're reading this review, you're interested in stoicism.
+'About things that are within our power and those that are not.'
+Epictetus' Discourses have been the most widely read and influential of all writings of Stoic philosophy, from antiquity onwards.
+They set out the core ethical principles of Stoicism in a form designed to help people put them into practice and to use them as a basis for leading a good human life.
+Epictetus was a teacher, and a freed slave, whose discourses have a vivid informality, animated by anecdotes and dialogue.
+Forceful, direct, and challenging, their central message is that the basis of happiness is up to us, and that we all have the capacity, through sustained reflection and hard work, of achieving this goal.
+They still speak eloquently to modern readers seeking meaning in their own lives.
+This is the only complete modern translation of the Discourses , together with the Handbook or manual of key themes, and surviving fragments.
+Robin Hard's accurate and accessible translation is accompanied by Christopher Gill's full introduction and comprehensive notes.
+About the Series : For over 100 years Oxford World's Classics has made available the broadest spectrum of literature from around the globe.
+Each affordable volume reflects Oxford's commitment to scholarship, providing the most accurate text plus a wealth of other valuable features, including expert introductions by leading authorities, voluminous notes to clarify the text, up-to-date bibliographies for further study, and much more.
+Review: A classic on living responsibly - This is one of my 20 favorite books, and represents the heart and root of Stoicism.
+It is a jewel of a book that is a collection of gem essays on how to live a good and productive life.
+I particularly like the Oxford press books.
+Consider buying this along with Marcus Aurelius’ Meditations in the same series of books.
+And a great translation.
+Review: An Excellent Guide to Stoicism - If you're reading this review, you're interested in stoicism.
 Or you're a student and being forced to take an interest.
 The success (for the reader, at least) of any book of this kind relies on a few things: the clarity and readability of the translation, the quality of introductory material, and the value of the explanatory notes.
 Oh, and the content, of course.
 This edition excels at all of them.
 First, the translation is excellent.
 The language is straight-forward and understandable, but not simplistic or limited.
 So if you're interested, you'll understand.
 Moreover, any necessary historical context or explanation is provided in the notes.
 And those notes aren't too overbearing either, being just informative enough without being pedantic.
 (For those who care: the notes are at the end of the book, in the style of 'Notes to pages xx-xx.'
 I would prefer at the bottom of each page, but I don't care enough about it to get annoyed.)
 The introduction is excellent without the eye-rolling length sometimes associated with important literary or philosophical works.
 Translator Hard understands that you came to read Epictetus, so he gets out of the way after a respectable introduction.
 I appreciate that, because otherwise I'd just skip it.
 Finally, the content.
 Well, I'm not qualified to critique Stoicism (nor should you care about my opinion on the matter), but I find it a useful worldview and I try to embrace it myself.
 But even if you're not looking to adopt a philosophy, and you're just an inveterate learner, I think you'll be glad you purchased this edition.
 It won't let you down.
-Review: Nicely indexed! - This edition has an index of names and an index of main themes.
-They are handy for study and for book clubs.
-The translation of the text is easy to follow (I enjoy reading a few translations side by side but this reads well on its own).
-The introduction to the text is clear, succinct, and helpful.
-I appreciate that some of the Greek themes, like prohairesis, are identified, briefly discussed, and given specific areas of the text where they occur.
-The footnotes, endnotes, and bibliography are also excellent.
-The smell of the paper and glue making this book is not so great unfortunately but I would wholeheartedly recommend this edition regardless.

 L**R